Get ready to conduct a successful LinkedIn job search.

 The headline is equally important, as it's the only other part of the profile that shows up in a search.
 LinkedIn will set the headline automatically to the job title of your current position, but make the effort to change it in order to engage your reader with something interesting, unique or desirable.
 They'll be more likely to click through to read your full profile if you do!

-The experience section is similar to your CV, although typically less formal.
+The experience section on LinkedIn is similar to your CV, although typically less formal.
 Give an overview of your responsibilities and achievements for each position you've held.
-The objective here is to ensure that the recruiter can understand exactly what you've done and the scope of each role.
+The objective here is to ensure that the recruiter can understand exactly what you've done and the scope of each role you've held.

 Skills are quite self-explanatory ‒ add as many relevant skills as you can, taking special care to include the ones that are most important to your target position.
 The reasons for doing this are not dissimilar from why you would include key skills on your CV.
 If a recruiter makes their way to your profile, it's important that they see you possess the skills that qualify you for the jobs you're after.